trimstray/nginx-admins-handbook/README.md

 ###### Rationale

   > Log management is an part of any server administrator’s responsibility and is an part of security solutions.
-Log files gives you feedback about the activity and performance of the server as well as any problems that may be occuring.
+Log files gives you feedback about the activity and performance of the server as well as any problems that may be occurring.
 They are records details about requests and NGINX internals.
 But also logs use more disk space.

   > Some critical parts of log files:
   >